Pack3tL0ss/ConsolePi/README.md

 # What's New

 Prior Changes can be found in the - [ChangeLog](changelog.md)
+### Feb 2021 (v2021-1.1)
+  - Fix: dhcpcd.exit-hook had an issue that impacted shared vpn on wired, a previously undocumented feature.
+  - Fix: menu item mapping, when a refresh resulted in an additional adapter being added.
+  - Enhancement: Expose previously hidden 'tl' and 'tp' menu items.
+  - Enhancement: Display current tty size when connecting to a serial or TELNET device.
+    >Handy when connecting to a device that needs the terminal adjusted to use the full display size.

 ### Jan 2021 (v2021-1.0)
   **DHCP based Automation Enhancements**
   - Fix an issue that was overlooked, where AutoHotSpot is *not* selected and wired-dhcp is.